Derry Ann Moritz Scholarship

 1958 class photo of Derry Ann Moritz

-• Minimum clinical experience of 1 year in adult hospice and/or palliative care OR minimum clinical experience of 1 year in adult acute care working with palliative care team.
+• Minimum clinical experience of 1 year in adult hospice and/or palliative care OR minimum clinical experience of 1 year in adult acute care working with palliative care team or with patients with life-limiting illnesses.

-• Dissertation topic must be in the area of adult palliative care and/or EOL care.
+• Dissertation topic must be in the areas of adult palliative care, EOL care, symptom management, or caregivers of persons with life-limiting illness.
 Preference given to candidates who are interested in studying topics that focus upon nurses in palliative or hospice care.

 • ELNEC certified preferred (if they do not have it, they will need to take the ELNEC modules during the first 2 years of the program).